Izuasomba/email-del/README.md

 Go to your Google Account settings: **https://myaccount.google.com/** Navigate to the "Security" tab.
-Under "Signing in to Google," click on "App Passwords" (you may need to enable two-factor authentication if not already enabled).
-Select "Mail" and "Other (Custom name)" in the dropdown menus.
+Under "Signing in to Google," click on "App Passwords" Select "Mail" and "Other (Custom name)" in the dropdown menus.
 Enter a custom name for the app password, such as "email-del."
 Click on the "Generate" button.